 What you need to know about corporate income tax

 As an entrepreneur, you pay tax over the profits you make.
 Depending on your company's legal structure, this is either income tax or corporate income tax.
 In this article, you can read all about corporate income tax (vennootschapsbelasting, vpb).
 How do you file a corporate income tax return?
-When does it apply, what are the tax rates, and what do you pay attention to?
+When does it apply, what are the tax rates, and what should you pay attention to?

 Who pays corporate income tax?